Helping students stay on track and graduate on time

 - Spring 2020: Eight-week schedules were built initially for fall semester 2020 followed by spring and summer 2021 semesters.
 Faculty training commenced during Welcome Week with additional training provided during the semester.
 The QEP marketing campaign to the campus community was initiated during Welcome Week and continued via a multi-pronged approach throughout the semester.

-- Summer 2020: The Quality Enhancement Plan will be submitted to SACS.
+- Summer 2020: The Quality Enhancement Plan was submitted to SACS.
+Read the Executive Summary.

 - Fall 2020: The 8-week course model will be implemented to scale on main campus.
 SACS will conduct its on-site peer review and evaluate the QEP.